Albania–Belgium relations

 Albania–Belgium relations are the bilateral relations between Albania and Belgium.
 Both countries are members of NATO, the Council of Europe and the Organization for Security and Co-operation in Europe.
 Albania is a European Union candidate and Belgium is a European Union member state.

+History

+Diplomatic relations between Albania and Belgium were established in 1924.
+They continued during the reign of King Zog until they were interrupted during the Second World War.
+After 1945, contacts between the two countries were sporadic.

+On 13 November 1970, Albania and Belgium restored diplomatic relations after the Albanian communist government had not recognized the diplomatic relations established before the Second World War.

+Following the restoration of diplomatic relations, Belgium initially covered Albania from its embassy in Belgrade, while Albania covered Belgium from its embassy in Paris.
+Albanian diplomatic representation for Belgium continued to be handled from Paris until June 1991.